- Chinese club moss

 Mild adverse effects from Huperzine A have been reported (7).
 Because it acts as an acetylcholinesterase inhibitor, it can potentially interact with many drugs including other anticholinergic drugs, dopamine D2 receptor blockers, calcium channel blockers, and beta adrenergic receptor antagonists (11).

-Most scientific studies on Huperzia serrata are based on the extract Huperzine A, which selectively inhibits acetylcholinesterase.
+Huperzine A is an acetylcholinesterase inhibitor, raising the levels of acetylcholine in the basal ganglia (1).
 Higher levels of acetylcholine in the central nervous system are believed to be responsible for less severe cognitive impairment in Alzheimer’s disease (1).
 Additionally, Huperzine A can interfere with the pathway of beta-amyloid deposition by regulating precursor protein metabolism and impeding associated neurotoxicity (13).
 Huperzine A also inhibits the N-methyl-D-aspartate (NMDA) receptors in the cerebral cortex (14).

 Huperzine A diminished diabetes-associated cognitive decline in rats by enhancing glycemic control, suppressing inflammation, augmenting brain-derived neurotrophic factor expression, and limiting oxidative stress (5).
 In a mouse model of hepatic ischemia reperfusion injury, the antioxidative, anti-inflammatory, and antiapoptotic properties of Huperzine A contributed to hepatoprotective effects (4).